utkarsh24122/OSCP-Resources/README.md

 # OSCP-Resources ✨
 Just a compilation of OSCP Preparation Resources

+- Recently made it public for my fellow OSCP aspirants.😄

 Feel free to create a pull request to add a resource you belive should be included here.

 # Blogs 🧐